 Each professor determines the requirements and method of evaluating students in their courses.
 Students must earn a "C" or higher in every course or seminar.
 While a student may earn a "C" or better in all courses or seminars, all work in the doctoral program must meet program standards.
-Students are required, however, to maintain a grade point average of 3.25 in order to qualify for C
+Students are required, however, to maintain a grade point average of 3.25 in order to qualify for comprehensive examination.
+This provision applies to all courses taken as well as to all repeated courses.